-School's Risk Ma atrix for Phased Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ited Sep ot 21 Up dated N lovember 21 Updated 9 th Cale culated I Risk What you are doing Recalc ulate Im actions pact of School specific deta ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ identified and changes made to the testing process and risk assessment where needed.
+Cald culated I Risk What you are doing Recalc ulate Im actions pact of School specific detai ls Ref Potential Risk X impact Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ transmission of the virus All staff members to be trained in what issues should be reported, to whom and by when.
+The Incident Log to be reviewed daily by the COVID Coordinator.
+Lessons learnt identified and changes made to the testing process and risk assessment where needed.
 Changes to be communicated to all staff.
 If there are repeated or similar issues these should be reported to the DfE Helpline.
 The COVID Coordinator to share learning with the DfE should contact be made.
 Individuals If any immediate medical care is needed by staff members, this should be sought from the usual routes for seeking medical care through 111 or 999.
-If there is a clinical incident which led or has the potential for harm, staff to be advised to report this on Coronavirus Yellow Card reporting site For any non-clinical issues occurring in a home setting, participants to be advised to report any issues to 119 and inform the school (as above) Any other questions, concerns or reporting issues will be raised via the DfE coronavirus helpline on 0800 046 8687.
+If there is a clinical incident which led or has the potential for harm, staff to be advised to report this on Coronavirus Yellow Card reporting site For any non-clinical issues occurring in a home setting,

-Calculated Risk What you are doing Recalc ulate Im actions pact of School specific deta ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel 14.
-Risk of data protection breach in managing personal data 4 4 16 workforce, inc. supply and peripatetic teachers and visitors (staff).
-Pupils in school (and their families) through transmission of the virus Access to the data to be restricted to the COVID Co-ordinator and Registration Assistant and the Headteacher if not the COVID Co- ordinator.
+Cal culated I Risk What you are doing Recalc ulate Im actions • School specific detai ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ 14.
+Risk of data protection 4 16 All school participants to be advised to report any issues to 119 and inform the school (as above) Any other questions, concerns or reporting issues will be raised via the DfE coronavirus helpline on 0800 046 8687.
+Access to the data to be restricted to 1 No Change needed 14. breach in managing personal data 4 4 16 workforce, inc. supply and peripatetic teachers and visitors (staff).
+Pupils in school (and their families) through transmission of the virus the COVID Co-ordinator and Registration Assistant and the Headteacher if not the COVID Co- ordinator.
 Data/records to be stored securely on school computers only, not to be removed from school.
 Ensure that the collection and storage of the data meets legislation requirements and the school's Data Protection Policy.
 The school/nursery will need to satisfy themselves that they have a lawful basis for processing personal data.
 The school/nursery will provide staff with a privacy notice explaining what personal data is required to participate in the programme.
-4 1 4 No Change needed No Changes needed J. Paediatric First A id (PFA)) risk ass sessmer nt for COVID-19 for workforce EYFS settings No PFA on site 5 5 25 (and their families) We have 4 PFA's and 4 FFA's that will cover all eventualities 5 1 5 No Change needed No Changes needed
+4 4 No Changes needed No Change needed No Change needed I. Paediatric First A id (PFA) risk ass essmen t for COVID-19 for workforce EYFS settings 1.
+No PFA on site 5 5 25 Establish who is the Appointed Person (AP) in charge of managing We have 4 PFA's and 4 FFA's that will cover all eventualities 5 1 5 No Change needed No Changes needed